celiovjunior/celiovjunior/README.md

 ---

 Hello!!
-I'm Célio Júnior. :wave: :wave:
+I'm Celio Junior. :wave: :wave:

-I am a brazilian developer living in New Zealand, passionate about web development and technology, studing programming since 2021.
+I am a brazilian developer living in Australia, passionate about web development and technology, studing programming since 2021.

 As a way to improve my skills and work flow, I've been building some personal projects using the tools I'm most confortable with, such as e-commerce, landing page and management system, focusing in problem solving and good practice.

-I have good skills working mostly with **Javascript** and **PHP**, and related technologies as well, such as **Typescript**, **React**, **Node**, **Laravel** and knowledge about **MVC** archtecture and **API** development.
+Professionally, I have worked using mostly **Javascript** for both *front-end* and *back-end* applications, in addition to other tools such as Java, PHP, MySQL, GIT, Docker...

-As a graduate in <i>Web Programming</i>, I also have knowledge about principles of software development, such as Objected Oriented Programming, Algorithms, System and Data Analysis, Database management and more.
+Holding an Associate's Degree in <i>Web Development</i>, I also have knowledge about principles of software enginering, such as Objected Oriented Programming, Algorithms, System and Data Analysis, Database management and more.

-Although these are some of the hard skills I have, I'm willing to learn what is necessary to deliver challeging tasks and new features. 💪💪
+Although these are some of the hard skills I possess, I don't feel intimidated to learn something new to deliver challenging tasks. 💪💪

 <div align="center" style="margin:auto">